 Protrude from ears a little

-Welcome to this, my review of the Bose Sport Earbuds for Fit&Well.
+Welcome to this, my Bose Sport Earbuds review for Fit&Well.

 After what was a long wait for those wanting Bose to release a more compact set of sports-focused buds, the American audio brand has finally given the people what they want in the form of the Sport Earbuds.

-As the successor to the 2017 SoundSport Free earphones, which were celebrated for their comfort while equally lambasted for their almost ridiculously large, ear-protruding design - the Bose Sport Earbuds have been given a totally new aesthetic (thank goodness).
+As the successor to the 2017 SoundSport Free earphones, which were celebrated as some of the best workout earbuds for their comfort while equally lambasted for their almost ridiculously large, ear-protruding design - the Bose Sport Earbuds have been given a totally new aesthetic (thank goodness).

 Now, everything has been tightened up for a much more compact form that’s light, sleek and much easier to wear.
 This, Bose says, will ensure the buds will offer increased comfort levels while remaining in your lug holes throughout even the most intense workouts, even long and sweaty ones.